jphalimi/PythonForMIC/Doc/library/ossaudiodev.rst

    mode (the default), this has the same effect as :meth:`write`; :meth:`writeall` is only useful in non-blocking mode.
 Has no return value, since the amount of data written is always equal to the amount of data supplied.

-.. versionchanged:: 3.2
-   Audio device objects also support the context manager protocol, i.e. they can be used in a :keyword:`with` statement.

 The following methods each map to exactly one :func:`ioctl` system call.
 The correspondence is obvious: for example, :meth:`setfmt` corresponds to the